epochlab/LAM/README.md

 `neuron` | A cell/unit of information
 `graph` | A structure of nodes
 `node` | Binary state vector
-`network` | A hopfield network
-`unit` | An adaptive parameter assigned to a node `correlation` | An adjacency matrix for the input feature space `weights` | A decomposition of the correlation matrix in excitatory, local & global inhibitory.
+`network` | Laplacian associative hopfield network `unit` | An adaptive parameter assigned to a node `correlation` | An adjacency matrix for the input feature space `weights` | A decomposition of the correlation matrix into excitatory, local & global inhibitory.
 `n` | Neuron or pixel
 `P` | Total number of neurons (n-by-n)
 `W` | Correlation matrix (P-by-P)